About South African Association of Botanists

 South African Association of Botanists Scholarship

 The South African Association of Botanists grants SAAB Scholarships to SADEC graduates with 70% or above grade average every year.
-Three awards of R10 000 for 1 year of tertiary study at Honours level or 4th year level of study, in any botanically-related science will be given to three enrolled students this year.
+In 2021, three awards of R12 000 for 1 year of tertiary study at Honours level (or 4th year level of study) in any botanically-related science will be granted to three registered students, on a competitive basis.
 This will only be given to learners who are studying at a South African institution and are a member or applying to become a member of SAAB.
 The applicant’s supervisor must be a paid-up member of SAAB.

 The SAAB Council also gives one MSc scholarship worth R40 000 each year which is subject to satisfactory academic progress of the recipient.
 The same terms and conditions apply as for the Honours scholarship.